Do you visualise yourself teaching students in colleges and universities? If yes, then a career as a college professor could be perfect for you.

 Get students ready for assessments.

-You would need to complete a higher school certificate with good ATAR.
+You would need to complete a higher school certificate with a good ATAR.

-Candidates who possess an undergraduate degree in teaching, like a Bachelor of Educational Studies, can supplement their resume
+Candidates with an undergraduate degree in teaching, like a Bachelor of Educational Studies, can supplement their resumes.

-A candidate can get membership of the Australian Tutoring Association to further improve their employability for this role.
+Candidates can join the Australian Tutoring Association to improve their employability for this role further.

 Doctor and professor are the two valuable titles that are used in the field of education and medicine.
-This is because both a Ph.D. holder and an MBBS degree holder are called Doctors.
+This is because a PhD holder and an MBBS degree holder are called Doctors.

-However, there are certain differences between them.
-A doctor is a person who belongs to the field of medicine, whereas a professor is regarded as someone who has got the highest rank in a university.
+However, there are specific differences between them.
+A doctor belongs to the field of medicine.
+In contrast, a professor has the highest rank in a university.

-A professor who has passed a Ph.D. degree and is involved in research work is called a doctor in a university, where a doctor in medical science is eligible to treat people and teach junior doctors.
+A professor with a PhD degree involved in research work is called a doctor in a university, where a doctor in medical science is eligible to treat people and teach junior doctors.

-An Adjunct professor is a Ph.D. degree holder who is employed on a part-time basis in a college/university.
+An Adjunct professor is a PhD holder working part-time in a college/university.

 He is paid based on courses they deliver at various schools in various semesters.
-They do not get the benefits of health insurance as available to a full-time professor.
+They do not get the health insurance benefits of a full-time professor.